ballerina-platform/ballerina-dev-website/documentation.md

 ### [User Guide](/learn/user-guide/)

-Series of guides on various things you need to do during the Ballerina development cycle.
+A series of guides on various things you need to do during the Ballerina development cycle.

 ## References